brianc725/Bruinstrooms/README.md

 ### Restroom Page
 - Page shows basic information about restroom with amentities (Brian)
 - allows users to submit comments and put their names (Brian)
+- Reviews have a timestamp so reviews can be ordered by time (Brian)

 ### Reviews Page
 - Backend work done for loading in the Reviews for that restroom into an ArrayList (Brian)